javierasenjo/VRLaboratory/README.md

 This repository content an End-of-Degree Project of an IT Engineering.
 The goal of this project is to help new students to learn about a networks lab with VR technology.

+## Scripts
+The scripts called: _LaserPointer_ and _ControllerGrabObject_ have been obtained from: https://www.raywenderlich.com/9189-htc-vive-tutorial-for-unity

 ## Assets
 Some of the assets (.fbx) are not in this repository due to the license they have.
 They have been obtain from: